-2. What will you need in terms of money to make these initiatives happen?
+2. Have you gathered cost estimates to evaluate how to make these initiatives happen?

-Now, how can you set a realistic fundraising goal to meet the organization’s initiatives?
-A quick way to determine if your fundraising goal is realistic is to use this free gift calculator.
+Head starting to spin?
+Never fear, there is a calculator to help figure out the calculation.
+Try out this free Gift Chart.
+Plug in your desired fundraising amount and see how many people you need to approach and at what levels of support.
 After using the calculator, it might seem unreasonable to expect to raise the amount you originally set.
 Or you mind find that you will have more than initially expected.
 Either way, using these calculations can help you adjust your fundraising goal accordingly.

 Once you’ve set a realistic fundraising goal, incorporating these five fundraising checkpoints in your strategic fundraising plan will help you meet your goal.
 Think of these checkpoints as a framework for developing a cohesive fundraising plan to reach peak performance of your fundraising efforts.